bioinformatics-ca/IDE_2021/module6/README.md

 ## Step 5: Metatranscriptomic assembly

 In order to investigate the data further we will assemble the metatranscriptome using the software [MEGAHIT][].
+What this will do is integrate all the read data together to attempt to produce the longest set of contiguous sequences possible (contigs).
 To do this please run the following:

 **Commands**
 ```bash